ollipa/chainmock/README.md

 <hr>

-Mocking library for Python and Pytest.
+Mocking library for Python.

-Chainmock is a wrapper for Python unittest unit testing library.
+Chainmock is a wrapper for mocks in Python unittest unit testing library.
 It provides an alternative syntax to create mocks and assertions with some additional features to make testing faster and more straightforward.
 The syntax works especially well with pytest fixtures.

 **Documentation**: https://chainmock.readthedocs.io/